mastreips/2019-fall-main/project/w266_Final_Project/README.md

 On Google Colab

+Using pytorch version: 1.3.1
+On GPU: Tesla P100-PCIE-16GB

 1) run `bert_lime_analysis.ipynb` with resources set to use GPU acceleration.
 This will install the bert-sklearn wrapper and the lime libraries which are necessary to for the LIME analysis.